 Everybody kept saying how Bulgaria was the only country in Eastern Europe without a museum for these 45 years in its history.
+Without a Museum of Communism.
 Even in the National Museum of History there’s a weird emptiness between 1944 and 1989.
 Well, finally we can see the red star that used to be part of our tour for around 8 months properly displayed next to imposing statues of Lenin and Georgi Dimitrov.

 But I have no idea why they used the word “museum” at all.
 This place is basically a great gallery of socialist art.
 No surprise that it’s managed by the National Art Gallery.
 You can see impressive statues and sculptures in the yard as well as beautiful paintings in the exhibition hall.

 I was happy to hear that the director of the National Art Gallery regretted the destruction of Georgi Dimitrov’s Mausoleum.
 It would have made the perfect museum.
 People (not only tourists) obviously are interested in that period and need to know.

 There are probably many more interesting memorabilia at the flea market in the city center.
 As for the “video center”… My living room is more interactive.
 And at least I have the common sense to put subtitles (at least in English) whenever I have guests from abroad.
 This is the only place in the museum that has the purpose to convey a direct message by showing for example meetings of the Communist Party.
 And it feels out of place in this lovely art gallery.

 Take subway in direction of “Mladost” and get off at “G.M.
 Dimitrov” (funny coincidence but not to be mistaken with the G. Dimitrov, displayed in the Museum).
 Walk to the Traffic Police building (ask for “KAT”).
 It’s right in front of it, next to newly-constructed Sopharma Towers.